runeape-sats/x402-sol-member/README.md

 # x402-sol-member

-A minimal x402 facilitator for detecting membership based on SPL token balance.
-This project enables pay-per-call API access with Solana-based payments, including membership discounts for token holders.
+This is a minimal dependency x402 serverless facilitator (in Firebase Functions) for free member-only access based on SPL token balance and a React client sample for pay-per-call API access with Solana-based USDC payments.

+## Why?
+1. You can host your x402 facilitator using serverless Firebase Functions.
+Your facilitator do not even need to hold any pkeys.
+2. You can customize x402 SOL payment requirements including SPL-based membership access.

 ## Features